SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-muliple.md

     apply different specifications to the same time series in order to compare the results.
 The series visible in the *SAProcessing* window are not seasonally adjusted yet (*Status* -- \"Unprocessed\").
-    Adjustment will be performed using *RSA4* specification.
+    Thw adjustment will be performed using *RSA4* specification.
 For a newly created *SAProcessing* window the *Estimation* column is always set to *Concurrent*, which means that previous results for these time series will not be taken into account once this seasonal adjustment